-The DPH WIC Dietetic Internship Program will provide didactic hours throughout the internship.
+The DPH WIC Dietetic Internship will provide didactic hours throughout the internship.
 Didactic hours are instructional/teaching hours that are spent working on the internship, but do not count towards supervised practice hours.
 Examples include:

-- Three-day dietetic internship program orientation (includes some practice hours)

-- Three-day rotation specific orientations (includes some practice hours)

-- CourseSites.com an online platform for didactic assignments
+- Three-day dietetic internship orientation (includes some practice hours) - Three-day rotation specific orientations (includes some practice hours) - RD practice exams and study sessions - iComp an online platform for didactic assignments Nutrition modules

-- Nutrition modules

-- Journal articles

-- Reading assignments

-- Internship resource links

-- RD practice exams and study sessions

-User training for CourseSites.com will be provided at the internship orientation.
-Each intern will be provided the URL and log in information for CourseSites.com.
-The intern is expected to check the CourseSites.com website routinely for assignments and announcements.
+User training for iComp will be provided at the internship orientation.
+Each intern will be provided the URL and log in information for iComp.

 XV.
-REQUIRED TEXTBOOKS
+REQUIRED